Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thailand and Japan are gradually losing their position as top favorite destinations for Chinese tourists due to concerns about food hygiene and safety.

 Thailand and Japan were the top choices for Chinese tourists at the beginning of the year, but they fell in the third quarter.
-Thailand is now sixth and Japan eighth, according to China Trading Desk, a company that assesses Chinese travel sentiment quarterly.
-The reason Chinese tourists are not enthusiastic about these two destinations that were once the top favorites is because they feel unsafe.
+Thailand is now sixth and Japan eighth, according to China Trading Desk, a quarterly survey of Chinese tourist sentiment.
+The reason Chinese tourists are not enthusiastic about these two once-top destinations is that they feel unsafe.

-A man stands near a casino along the Myanmar-China border, which is known as a hotspot for human, drug and wildlife trafficking.
+A man stands near a casino along the Myanmar-China border, known as a hotspot for human, drug and wildlife trafficking.
 Photo: AFP

-A man stands near a casino along the Myanmar-China border, which is known as a hotspot for human, drug and wildlife trafficking.
+A man stands near a casino along the Myanmar-China border, known as a hotspot for human, drug and wildlife trafficking.
 Photo: AFP

-No More Bets tells the story of a young couple who are tricked into working in a Southeast Asian country and then fall into a trap set by scammers.
+No More Bets tells the story of a young couple who were tricked into working in a Southeast Asian country and then fell into a trap of scammers.
 The United Nations once estimated that there were hundreds of thousands of similar real-life cases.

-The top 10 destinations that Chinese tourists prioritize and want to visit the most now, in order of highest to lowest, include: Singapore, Europe, Korea, Malaysia, Australia, Thailand, UK, Japan, USA, UAE.
+The top 10 destinations that Chinese tourists prioritize and want to visit the most, in order of highest to lowest, include: Singapore, Europe, South Korea, Malaysia, Australia, Thailand, UK, Japan, USA, UAE.
 Singapore ranked first thanks to its geographical proximity, in the same region as Asia and is one of the safest destinations in the world in 2023.

 Anh Minh (According to CNBC )